 The distribution courses will include courses earned at either/both the associate degree and/or applied bachelor’s degree level, based on the total required 180 quarter hours of credits.

-A minimum of 45 quarter hours of distribution credits will be required from a minimum of three distribution areas.
-An additional 15 credit will come from general electives.
+A minimum of 50 quarter hours (Currently 60) of distribution credits will be required a minimum of five distribution areas.

 Basic Requirements (15 credits)